charles-m-doan/stonkify-backend/README.md

 # Stonkify (Back-end)
-Back-end API for the amazing Stonkify website!
+This is the back-end API for the amazing Stonkify website!

 ## The front-end repository is located <a href="https://github.com/charles-m-doan/stonkify-frontend">here</a>.